Healing In Relationships

 by

 healthy relationships, self-esteem and love, immature love, erich Fromm, mature loveEven before we enter the world, our brains and hormones are wired for connection.
 Our first relationship begins in our mother’s womb, where we recognize her voice and respond to her moods through hormones and stress responses.
 Later, her smell and touch become familiar.
-Babies’ brains and bodies don’t fully develop without affection and responsive communication.
+Affection and responsive communication are necessary for developing our brains and bodies.

 A secure attachment in an intimate relationship can empower, enliven, and uplift us.
 It celebrates our successes and comforts us in defeat and sorrow.
 However, despite the potential benefits many of us have had painful romantic relationships, and some have never truly known a safe one.